-Figure 4: IEEE 802.19.1 reference model and its implementation through an IEEE 802.21 model
+Fig. 3.
+IEEE 802.19.1 reference model and MISL relation.

-MISL, since providing this layer will allow control applications such as the CM to address the coexistence problem in an abstract way, hence decoupling it from the underlying technologies.
-Even more, in this case, an approach following the IEEE 802.21 model fits perfectly in the required functionality, as can be seen in figure 4.
+Even more, in this case, an approach following the IEEE 802.21 model fits perfectly in the required functionality, as can be seen in Fig. 4.

-In figure 4, we propose an implementation of IEEE 802.19.1 system design using the model of IEEE 802.21.
+In Fig. 4, we propose an implementation of IEEE 802.19.1 system design using the model of IEEE 802.21.
 The CE functionality is implemented within the MISL, extending the MIHF to cope with coexistence related primitives and information.
 The three media independent (Events, Command and Information) services are also used in this approach.
 The MIES is used to convey information from the TVBD to the CM through the CE.
 The MICS is used to reconfigure/manage the TVBD interface, while an extended version of the MIIS provides CDIS services.

-All interfaces controlled by IEEE 802.19.1 (Interfaces A, B1, B2, B3) can be implemented by extending current 802.21 SAPs, as shown in figure 4.
-Interface C and D, correspond to communication between the TVWS database or operator entities, hence they will probably be implemented through private interfaces, although extensions to the MIH_NET_SAP can be used.
+All interfaces controlled by IEEE 802.19.1 (Interfaces A, B1, B2, and B3) can be implemented by extending current 802.21 SAPs, as shown in Fig. 4.
+Interface C and D, correspond to communication between the TVWS database or operator entities, hence they will probably be implemented through private interfaces, although extensions to the MIH\NET\SAP can be used.
 It is worth to notice, how the actual implementation of the IEEE 802.19.1 following the IEEE 802.21 model and reusing as much as possible from the interfaces will benefit from the already defined MIH protocols [8] in the IETF and from the already defined SAPs with the different IEEE 802 technologies.